instructor-ai/instructor/docs/blog/posts/validation-part1.md

 except ValidationError as e:
     print(e)
 ```

+1. We split the sentence into its individual words and iterate through each of the words.
+We then try to see if any of these
+    words are in our blacklist which in this case is just `rob` and `steal`

 Since the message `This is a lovely day` does not have any blacklisted words, no errors are thrown.
 However, in the given example above, the validation fails for the message `We should go and rob a bank` due to the presence of the word `rob` and the corresponding error message is displayed.